 So when do you respond to a government request?

 Government requests can be formal or informal, but we don't just give out user information anytime a government calls us up.
 All requests have to be lawful and supported by official documents.
 We require a subpoena, court order, or other valid legal process before providing information about users.
 And we'll give users a heads-up before giving that information, unless we can’t by law or if doing so could create a risk of injury or death (you know, the really serious scary stuff).
 We have strict guidelines in place to deal with all government requests.
 You can check them out here.

 Does this report really show every government request you’ve ever received?

 That’s all of them.
-This report contains every request for user data we received over the past four years.
+This report contains every request for user data we received over the past six years.

 Will you release reports like this in the future?

 Maintaining a high level of transparency around government requests is critical to preserving the trust users have in us, and we believe it’s also the right thing to do.
 So you can count on having access to updated reports regularly in the future.
 That said, the form of our reporting could change from time to time just because we’re constantly experimenting with new ways to bring meaningful information about privacy to our users.